Organizational Capacity Building Specialist for HIV NGOs

 Peace Corps Response positions are open to returned Volunteers or U.S. citizens with significant professional and technical experience.

-• Evidence of personal maturity and ability to work under challenging circumstances including flexibility in adapting to local circumstances and constraints
+• Evidence of personal maturity and patience to work under challenging circumstances including flexibility in adapting to local situations and constraints

 The Peace Corps embraces and leverages the diversity of its volunteers as a reflection of America's diversity.
 Peace Corps Response is committed to reflecting the diversity of the United States in the professionals we send into the field to support the mission of world peace and friendship.
 Applicants with diverse backgrounds are encouraged to apply.

 Before you apply, please review Medical Information for Applicants to learn about the clearance process and other health conditions that are difficult to accommodate in Peace Corps service.

 Does this sound like the position for you?